-A bleak and grisly tale, A Plague Tale: Innocence is a gripping story of two orphans escaping the Hundred Years' War and the Black Death.
+A bleak and grisly tale, A Plague Tale: Innocence is the gripping story of two orphans escaping the Hundred Years' War and the Black Death.
 It's more of a historical fantasy adventure than true historical fiction, but the way things are blended makes for an excellent game and a perfect one to kick off this list.

 Dead Cells is a game that we've praised quite often, including featuring it in our best Android games list.
 That's because it's a near-perfect blending of a Metroidvania and a roguelike with some Souls-like elements thrown in for good measure.
 It's truly a wonderful game, but it's intensely difficult.

 Dead Cells features permadeath, but don't let that deter you.
-You'll need to learn your enemies' patterns to best them in the crazy combat.
+You'll need to learn your enemies' patterns to best them in crazy combat.
 The combat itself is varied, and there are tons of different builds to suit every player.
 Since death is permanent in Dead Cells, you'll have to start completely over when you die.
 That means you lose all progress, equipment, etc., and let me tell you, it sucks to die.

 Play as a failed alchemical experiment and survive an ever-changing environment in Dead Cells.
 It's some intense action all the way through.

 If you want the full breakdown, Windows Central has a comprehensive review.
 The gist is that Gears 5 has a decent campaign and plenty of game modes.
-Some of those include a lot of multiplayer content, which is awesome because Xbox Live Gold is included in the Game Pass Ultimate subscription!
+Some of those include a lot of multiplayer content, which is incredible because Xbox Live Gold is included in the Game Pass Ultimate subscription!

 Experience this fresh breath of life for the Gears franchise.
-This is the best Gears experience you'll find; it's the best that Gears has ever been.
+This is the best Gears experience you'll find; it's the best Gears has ever been.

 This game sees you as a micro-human trying to get by in the jungle that is your backyard.
-You'll be pitted against spiders, poisonous mites, hungry larvae, and the usual survival staples like hunger and thirst.
+You'll be pitted against spiders, poisonous mites, hungry larvae, and survival staples like hunger and thirst.
 It's an admittedly tough game and can feel a bit difficult for new players.
 However, with a bit of practice and some resolve, you'll be well on your way.